 Figure xx.
 The VAEs (top) and the R-VAEs (bottom) of the 40 pages are calculated over time line.
 The blue curves are good pages.
 The red curves are bad pages.

-In order to optimize the performance of VAE, we traverse the correlations between the entropies and the Aesthetic scores depending on the variables of the testing time, the number of subjects and the sigma.
+In order to optimize the performance of VAE we traverse the correlations between the entropies and the aesthetic scores depending on the variables of the testing time, the number of subjects and the sigma.

 Figure xx visualizes how the correlations between the entropies and the aesthetics developing over the testing time.
 The correlations become most significant at 3s.
 As we did not record the eye movements after 3s, we are not able to see the development afterwards.
-They can be better, judging from the tendency, which is still slightly going downwards.
+We suppose the correlation will continue to become stronger, judging from the tendency, which is still slightly decreasing.